 Have you ever wondered how you would give voice to almost 100 women from diverse communities on the issue of domestic and family violence?
-We worked alongside a group of motivated women to design such a meaningful conversation in Brisbane.
+We worked alongside a group of motivated women to design and host a meaningful conversation on this very complex issue in Brisbane.

-We used participatory processes to create an environment where women felt comfortable and free to speak their truth and concerns about domestic and family violence, and co-create possible ways forward.
+We used participatory processes and practice to create an environment where women felt safe enough to speak their truth and concerns about domestic and family violence, and co-create possible ways forward.